On one class of holonomy groups in pseudo-Riemannian geometry: Projectively equivalent metrics and sectional operators

-In this formula, by $L$ we understand the value of the desired $(1,1)$-tensor field at any fixed point $x_0\in M$.
-Since $L$ is supposed to be covariantly constant, the choice of $x_0\in M$ does not play any role.
+Here by $L$ we understand the value of the desired $(1,1)$-tensor field at a fixed point $x_0\in M$.
+The field $L(x)$ itself can be constructed from the initial condition $L=L(x_0)$ by a parallel transport.
+The independence of the choice of a path $\gamma$ between $x_0$ and $x$ is automatically guaranteed by the inclusion $\mathrm{Hol}(\nabla)\subset G_L$.

-It is natural to conjecture that for a generic metric $g$ satisfying $\nabla L=0$, its holonomy group coincides with $G_L$ exactly.
-Thus, we come to the following natural question:
+In the spirit of the present discussion it is natural to conjecture that for a generic metric $g$ satisfying $\nabla L=0$, its holonomy group coincides with $G^0_L$, which is basically the statement of our main theorem.

-Let $g$ be a non-degenerate bilinear form on a vector space $V$, and $L:V\to V$ be a $g$-symmetric linear operator.
-Can the (identity connected component of the) centralizer of $L$ in $\SO(g)$, i.e.